AN/FPQ-6: Operational description

-In order for an Nth time around tracking system to work there has to be some arrangement to cover the loss of Rx signal for the Tx pulse period.

-In the radar under discussion this is achieved as follows.
-When the target pulse reaches an apparent range of ±16000 yd of the Tx pulse a number of Tx pulse, the number being the zone count, are delayed by a time equivalent to 32000 yd Take our example above.
-When the range of the target reduces to 4633872 yd-that is 16000 yd greater than the 4 zones, the 32000 yd delay is introduced into the Tx system.
+In order for an N^{th} time around tracking system to work, there has to be some arrangement to cover the loss of received signal for the transmitted pulse period.
+In the FPQ-6, this is achieved when the target pulse reaches an apparent range of ±16000 yd of the Tx pulse, a number of Tx pulse being the zone count, are delayed by a time equivalent to 32000 yd.
+In the above example, when the range of the target closes to 4633872 yd, that is 16000 yd greater than the 4 zones, the 32000 yd delay is introduced into the Tx system.
 After 4 pulses the delay is transferred into the range gate generation system, and the target continues to be tracked.
 After the target has reached a range of 4601872 yd, 4 zones minus 16000 yd, the delay is removed from the system.
 At that point the range is such that the zone counter will have been decremented by 1 and the apparent range will be 1138468 yd, but with the target at a real range of 3 zones plus the apparent range.
 Obviously, for an opening target the zone counter will be incremented and the apparent range will be slightly more than 16 yd.